snovis/snovis.github.io/_posts/2024-06-27-Completely-Different-Person.md

 ## My Thesis:
 ### I become a different human being when I travel.

-If you were to walk into my home office in sunny tempe Arizona, you would likely think two things.
+If you walk into my home office in sunny Tempe Arizona, you will likely think two things.

 1. why does this guy work in a cave?
 2. Is he a horder?